California Debt Relief by the Numbers: 5-Year Debt Trends

 Debt consolidation is an alternative to debt settlement.
 When you consolidate debt, you take out a new loan and use the proceeds to pay off credit cards, medical bills, or other debts.
 That leaves you with one loan payment each month.
 You could also pay less in interest if your loan has a lower rate than the combined rate on your credit cards.

 Is debt consolidation vs. debt settlement a better option?
-Yes, for some California residents, but no for others.
+Yes, for some California residents, but not for everyone.

 Debt consolidation could make sense if you: